vishakhadhonde9/Linux-/Session-7.md

 - This Open Office is specially developed for Linux based operating systems.
 ## Command line editor:
 - Command line editor uses command line interface.
-- These editors are much master and consumes less memory than any graphical editors.
+- These editors are much faster and consumes less memory than any graphical editors.
 - Following are some well-known command line editors:
 ### 1. nano: -
 - nano editor is easy to use since it provides simple features to edit data from files.